mahanderkelash/Poppulo-Technical-Task/README.md

 1. InventoryItem and Category Model classes.
 2. An api controller for Inventory Item.
 3. A controller for inventory items.
-4. A inventory item repository to separate the main/business logic from controllers and also for dependency injection and for system testability.
+4. A repository (inventoryitemrepository) to separate the main/business logic from controllers and also for dependency injection and for system testability.
 5. And Views for Inventory Item and category.

 Persistence Level